Missing in America: Lauren Cho ‘walked away’ from her California Airbnb - NewsBreak

 “People show up from different countries.
 People show up, whoever they are, they just get along,” Traci Cloud, who has worked as a housekeeper at the compound for nearly five years, said.
 “Nothing violent?
 No, never. never, never.”

-Cloud believes she saw Cho the morning she went missing before leaving for work.Family calls on Sacramento community, police for more help in finding mother’s killer
+Cloud believes she saw Cho the morning she went missing before leaving for work.Missing in America: Daniel Robinson’s father is on a mission in Arizona until there are answers

 “Evidently they had started drinking in the daytime, early in the day or whatever, and she had drank too much,” Cloud said.
 “When she wanted to leave [her then-boyfriend] wouldn’t let her take the vehicle and evidently, that’s when she got upset.”